 Section IX-3.
 Life Members: Life Membership Dues are $119.
 (Added 9-29-01 Membership Meeting)

 Section IX-4.
 Non-Payment of Dues: Dues of Regular and Associate members are delinquent for the following year if not paid by the end of the 12th month after payment.
-A grace period of 30-days is established after which such members are subject to loss of membership as determined by the Board of Directors.
-Members lost through dues delinquency may be reinstated to membership by payment of arrears in dues subject to approval of the Board.
+A grace period of 30-days is established after which such members are subject to loss of membership.
+Members lost through dues delinquency may be reinstated to membership by payment of arrears in dues.
 (Changed 10-4-03 Membership Meeting)

 Article X – Officer Duties